 That’s most of the rides and attractions in the park.

 We opted for the Universal Express Unlimited pass which I would highly recommend.
-Our visit to the park landed on a weekday during spring break, and I would say that after about an hour in the park (no waits in the beginning) the Universal Express Unlimited pass became incredibly valuable.
+Our visit to the park landed on a weekday during spring break, and I would say that after about an hour in the park (no waits in the beginning) the Universal Express Unlimited (available only through RW Sentosa) pass became incredibly valuable.
 Waiting in line in the heat isn’t my thing.
+Save a little bit of money on tickets below.

 Now that you have your tickets sorted, he’s what you’ll see.